drakoin/LinuxWallet/README.md

 ## Miner:
 - install-quarkminer-Neisklar.sh = installs miner from sources
-- mueminerstart.sh = mines to my wallet, as a background process, with nicelevel 19, and 50% CPU usage limit
+- mueminerstart.sh = mines to my wallet, as a background process, with nicelevel 19, and 50% CPU usage limit (now directing to e-pool.net).

 ## Coin design:
 - muemaxmoney.nb = max money calculations in Mathematica(tm)